xlqian/kirin/readme.md

 ###### pgAdmin

-To use pgAdmin, simply `File/add server` then Enter any `name` then `Host`, `user` and `password` used by Kirin on given platform.
+To use pgAdmin, simply `File/add server` then enter any `name` then `Host`, `user` and `password` used by Kirin on given platform.
 If you use pgAdmin, you can increase massively the number of characters per column (as the feed is big):